hibakhatib/CS396AL/README.md

 For assignment 7, we created 3D bodies.
 In accordance to assignment details, all joints contain motors and every pair of neurons contains synpases.

-There is a motor for every joint but sensors are added randomly with a 50/50 chance.
+There is a motor for every joint but sensors are added randomly with a 50/50 chance for each link upon creation.
+I basically 'flipped' a coin to decide the body's fate.

-The body has blue and green links/parts.
 The blue indicates that the link does not contain sensors while the green indicates that the link does contain a sensor.

 After cloning this repo, run the command "python search.py" in your terminal to see a new body.
 Run the command everytime you wish to view a new body.
 All bodies should have a main torso or abdomen with a series of limbs which act as legs.